cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 Next, let's complete these methods.

-#### Listen for mouse click events
+#### Listen for mouse-click events

-Cocos Creator supports various common control devices, such as mouse, keyboard, touchpad and gamepad.
+Cocos Creator supports various common control devices, such as the mouse, keyboard, touchpad, and gamepad.
 You can easily access the relevant content through `Input` class.

 For ease of use, Cocos Creator provides a global instance object `input` for the `Input` class.

-> **Note** It's easy to confuse, `input` is the instance and `Input` is the class.
+> **Note** It's easy to confuse, `input` is the instance, and `Input` is the class.

 To make the `onMouseUp` method be called by the engine when the mouse is clicked, we need to add the following code to the `start` method.